The UNC Policy Manual

 4. The chancellors shall ensure that exceptions or waivers for the admission of student athletes are reviewed by appropriate members or bodies of the faculty and that any recommendation concerning these applicants are received and considered by the chancellors in a timely manner.

-5. The chancellors shall ensure that student athletes follow a coherent course of study that is designed to accomplish reasonable progress toward a baccalaureate degree.
+5. The chancellors shall ensure that student athletes follow a coherent course of study that is designed to accomplish reasonable progress toward a degree.

 7. The chancellors shall ensure that athletes who are not making satisfactory academic progress are not allowed to continue as team players.